OCA/sale-promotion/website_sale_loyalty_page/readme/USAGE.md

-When the promotions/coupons are published you can see the result at */promotions*.
-There you will see all published items.
+Once the discounts or loyalty offers are published, you can see them at /promotions.
+There, you'll find everything that's currently available.

-To enlarge the image, just click it.
+To see a larger version of an image, just click on it.